KYRLAB/SSC-LapSRN/README.md

 ---

 ## Overview
-This project is being developed to facilitate easy code usage.
-Currently, the code is being reorganized and refactored to enhance user accessibility and readability.
+Currently, this project is being reorganized and refactored to enhance user accessibility and readability.

 ## Current Status
 The process of code organization and refactoring is underway.
 Key changes include: